About this site

 The source corpus

-The site is built on top of roughly two dozen long-form research reviews — each one a 40–80 KB synthesis of a single domain (sleep, VO₂ max, protein and mTOR, sauna, alcohol, geroprotectors, and so on).
-Those reviews in turn cite thousands of primary sources: randomized controlled trials, Mendelian-randomization analyses, prospective cohorts, meta-analyses, and the occasional landmark mechanistic paper.
+The site sits on top of long-form research reviews — one per major topic (sleep, VO₂ max, protein and mTOR, sauna, alcohol, geroprotectors, and so on).
+Each review synthesises a large slice of the published literature for its domain, and together they draw on thousands of primary sources: randomized controlled trials, Mendelian-randomization analyses, prospective cohorts, meta-analyses, and the occasional landmark mechanistic paper.
+The breadth is the point — a single trial rarely settles a longevity question, and the picture only emerges once the surrounding literature is read alongside it.

 Wherever a claim on this site is meaningful enough to anchor a recommendation, you should be able to find its source named in the running text — by trial, journal, and year (e.g. “PREDIMED, NEJM 2018”) — and a hyperlink to the paper or trial registry where one exists.